charlotte-os/charlotte-core/README.md

-# `cbof`
+# `Charlotte Core`

 ## The Kernel of CharlotteOS

 ![Testing](https://github.com/charlotte-os/charlotte-core/actions/workflows/test_code.yml/badge.svg)
 ![Vulnerability](https://github.com/charlotte-os/charlotte-core/actions/workflows/cron_report.yml/badge.svg)

-`cbof` is the kernel of CharlotteOS.
-It is a monolithic kernel that is designed to provide a flexible and low level interface to program running ontop of it.
+`Charlotte Core` is the kernel of CharlotteOS.
+It is a hybrid kernel that is designed to provide a flexible and low level interface to software running ontop of it.

 ### Status

-`cbof` is the successor to Charlotte Core our previous kernel in development.
-The kernel was redeveloped due to a lack of sufficient modularity, compatibility with the C ABI in all public interfaces, and improper code organization which could not be easily refactored in place. `cbof` is the result of that redevelopment though it does reuse a substantial amount of code from Charlotte Core.
-A fork of Charlotte Core is available as an archive in the CharlotteOS GitHub organization.
+`Charlotte Core` is the successor to Charlotte Core our previous kernel in development.
+The kernel was redeveloped due to a lack of sufficient modularity and improper code organization which could not be easily refactored in place. `Charlotte Core` as it exists today is the result of that redevelopment though it does reuse a substantial amount of code from it's previous incarnation.
+A fork of the old Charlotte Core is available as an archive in the CharlotteOS GitHub organization.

-`cbof` is in very early development and does not yet support a userspace.
+`Charlotte Core` is in very early development and does not yet support a userspace.
 Run it at your own risk.

 ### Implementation Languages

-`cbof` is written in Rust and Assembly language
+`Charlotte Core` is written in Rust and Assembly language

 ### Target Platforms

-- x86_64-unknown-none
-- aarch64-unknown-none
-- riscv64gc-unknown-none-elf
+- x86_64 devices with UEFI and ACPI

-* Device firmware is required to either implement both UEFI and ACPI or the EBBR standard on all targets
+- RISC-V64GC devices with either UEFI and ACPI or the standard RISC-V bootflow using U-Boot and SBI

 #### Building